-Beryllium-Associated Worker Registry Dashboard, (2021)
+Beryllium-Associated Worker Registry Dashboard, (2022)

-Welcome to the Beryllium-Associated Worker Registry (BAWR) Dashboard, developed by the Oak Ridge Institute for Science and Education (ORISE) [https://orise.orau.gov/] BAWR project team, under a contract with the U.S. Department of Energy (DOE).
-The BAWR program began in 2002, and since its inception has tracked, monitored, and analyzed data on workers exposed to beryllium and produced annual reports and summary data tables for more than 30 active and inactive DOE sites throughout the United States.
-The first Registry publication reported data for 12,267 workers through 2005.
-In 2021, the Registry has grown to more than 44,000 workers (including those at inactive reporting organizations such as Rocky Flats and some retrospective data provided prior to the 2002 start date of the Registry).
+Welcome to the Beryllium-Associated Worker Registry (BAWR) Dashboard, developed by the Oak Ridge Institute for Science and Education (ORISE) BAWR project team, under a contract with the U.S. Department of Energy (DOE).
+The BAWR program began in Calendar Year 2002 (CY2002), and since its inception has tracked, monitored, and analyzed data on workers exposed to beryllium and produced annual reports and summary data tables for more than 30 active and inactive DOE sites throughout the United States.
+The first Registry publication reported data for 12,267 workers through CY2005.
+In CY2022, the Registry has grown to more than 47,000 workers (including those at inactive reporting organizations such as Rocky Flats and some retrospective data provided prior to the CY2002 start date of the Registry).

-This BAWR Dashboard for 2021 is the continued presentation of the BAWR data on an annual basis.
-As a means of providing a better user experience with this tool, the BAWR program has transitioned from presenting data in a paper-based annual report to an interactive digital format, or a Dashboard.
+This BAWR Dashboard for CY2022 is the continued presentation of the BAWR data on an annual basis.
+As a means of providing a better user experience with this tool, in 2018 the BAWR program has transitioned from presenting data in a paper-based annual report to an interactive digital format, or a Dashboard.
 This transition from paper to digital format is intended to allow for interaction with and visualization of data contained in the Registry.
-The BAWR Dashboard contains the same sections of data, graphs, tables, and figures as the paper-based annual reports but is presented within the Dashboard format.